Photo Gallery: Australian Grand Prix – 2020

 Finished up Thursday at the track, went back to the hotel finished up editing the day’s photos for my customers and went to bed.

-Got to the track and there was a weird vibe as soon as I got there.
-All the media rocked up and we all speculated about what would unfold.
+When I got to the track, there was a weird vibe.
+All the media, as per a usual Friday, at the track, rocked up and speculated about what would/could unfold.
 It seemed pretty unanimous from our point of view that the F1 wouldn’t go ahead, as for the rest of the event nobody seemed too sure.
 It was a completely unprecedented situation we had all found ourselves in.

 Standing at Turn 1 with a couple of other photographers, empty grandstands, but with the faint rumble of engines warming up in the distance it seemed like things might go ahead albeit without fans.
 However, as the time came and went for each of the categories to take to the track it seemed less likely we were going to see any on-track action for the day.

-The confirmation for us that the event wouldn’t run came when the flag marshalls started to pack up and leave, and just like that it was all over… So that’s when I headed back to the media center to pack up myself which is when the official announcement came through.
+The confirmation for us that the event wouldn’t run came when the flag marshalls started to pack up and leave, and just like that it was all over.